jerrymjones/MonthlyBudgetReport/README.md

 # MoneyDance Monthly Budget Report

+## WARNING!
+As of 1/1/2024 I am no longer maintaining this code.
+It is freely available for someone else to pick up and maintain.

 For help using this extension see the [Wiki](https://github.com/jerrymjones/MonthlyBudgetReport/wiki).

 Monthly Budget Report is an extension for the [Moneydance](https://moneydance.com/)